Landgate/govhack/README.md

 > @TODO User-centric questions/statements linking to each of the three/four sections below
 > @TODO Resource-centric

+## Technical assistance with SLIP
+Confused?
+Can't find data?
+Contact [our friendly team of mentors](http://portal.govhack.org/sponsors/landgate.html) who'll be available on-site in Perth, and around the country on Slack.

 ## Spatial data?
 0_o
 If you're new to working with spatial data or mapping we highly recommend you spend some time reading [mapschool.io: a free introduction to geo](http://mapschool.io/).